tompazourek/Colourful/docs/topic-clamp.md

 new double[] { 1.25, -0.5, 0.75 }.Clamp(0, 1); // { 1, 0, 0.75 }
 ```

-For vectors with a vector for minimuma and maximuma:
+For vectors with an additional vectors for minima and maxima:

 ```csharp
 new double[] { -50, 75, 1.25 }.Clamp(new double [] { 0, 0, 0 }, new double [] { 100, 100, 1 }); // { 0, 75, 1 }